 VERDICT – JEFF FARMER

 IT might be a bit of personal bias, it might be the popularity factor, but regardless I have to side with Jefferey Farmer.
 13 times in his career the Wiz kicked six goals or more compared to just Milne’s five times.
 If you are arguing who had a more consistent career over a longer period of time then Milne could get the nod, but that’s not the argument at hand.
-I could be swayed and the purple blood in my veins might influence my decision, but I think my decision is justified.
+I can see the case to give the former Saint the win and the purple blood in my veins may have influenced my decision, but at the end of the game Jeff Farmer had a higher peak, captured a national audience with his antics in front of the big sticks and Melbourne/Fremantle fans won’t go forgetting him anytime soon.